wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The newly created object is eventually sent to the lower level by calling `forwardByAddress()`, before the delivery time is returned.

+Method `sendNACK()` just creates a NACK event object based on a given event object by calling `makeNACKResponse()`, which is essentially just a response event object with the command being `NACK`.
+The delivery time is the simulated tick plus tag access latency (i.e., modeling a tag access).
+The new event object, with its destination and source being the source and destination of the input object, is returned to the sender of the input object by calling `forwardByDestination()`.

 #### Function Stubs

 The base class also defines stub functions for each type of coherence message it may receive, with the name being